Curriculum

 The master’s thesis paper, a piece of rigorous problem-driven research, is the capstone of the program.
 This paper is modeled on an academic article and is typically 10,500 to 14,000 words (all inclusive).

 During autumn quarter, students work with their preceptor on developing their question and topic, as well as choosing a faculty advisor for their paper.
+By the third week of winter quarter, students must confirm their faculty advisor.
 By the seventh week of winter quarter, students must secure formal approval of their MA thesis paper project from a faculty reader of their choosing as well as their assigned preceptor, who will serve as second reader.
 All UChicago research and teaching appointees with a doctoral degree qualify as CIR faculty readers.
 Students secure formal approval by submitting an MA thesis proposal along with an MA thesis topic approval form signed by both readers to the Student Affairs Administrator.